+We have not generated any revenue from product sales.
 Our revenue to date has been generated from non-refundable license payments and reimbursements for research and development expenses under our license agreements.
 We recognize revenue from upfront payments ratably over the term of our estimated period of performance under the agreement which we consider to be licensing revenue.
-In addition to receiving upfront payments, we may also be entitled to milestone and other contingent payments upon achieving predefined objectives.
+In addition to receiving upfront payments, prior to the termination of our license agreements with AstraZeneca and Sanofi, we may have also been entitled to milestone and other contingent payments upon achieving predefined objectives.
 Such payments are recorded as revenue when we achieve the underlying milestone if it is deemed to be a substantive milestone at the date the arrangement is entered into.
 To the extent that non-substantive milestones are achieved and we have remaining performance obligations, milestones are deferred and recognized as revenue over the estimated remaining period of performance.
 Reimbursements from AstraZeneca for development costs incurred under our license and collaboration agreement with them are classified as collaborative development revenue.